 “That’s what we did,” Joseph confirmed.
 “Either one side or the other, but it looks better when the guy goes, I think.
 I don’t think you’re going to have a problem—y’all probably already talked about it.”

-But in case the whole 'kind of go with it' approach didn't work, Josiah had a backup plan to make sure his bride got one sexy smooch at the altar.
+But in case the whole 'kind of go with it' approach didn't work, Josiah had a backup plan to make sure his bride got one good smooch at the altar.